dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

 Creating a Python-file
 -----------------------

-You can create a Python file in VS code.
+You can create a Python file using VS code.
 This is useful if you are writing code that you will need again.

 .. card::